hairinwind/blog/rxjs.md

 Sometimes you might be dealing with a stream that that is emitting values crazy fast - such as mouse move events in the browser.
 You might only want to handle these events every so often.

 1. Throttle - Give me the first value, then wait X time.
-2. Debounce - Wait X time, then give me the last value.
+2. Debounce - Wait X time after the last value emitted, if no more value emitted, then give me the last value.
 ```
 mouseEvents
   .throttleTime(1000)